ENLARGED PROSTATE (BPH) ADVICE FROM TOP UROLOGIST

 For men just beginning to experience symptoms of BPH, Dr. Bellman offers the following tips for reducing the symptoms:

 Stress leads to inflammation, which can exacerbate the need for frequent urination

 Smoking is not only known to cause cancer, but it makes literally every medical condition worse.
 Stopping smoking immediately is in your best interest

 To reduce the need to urinate at night, avoid large amounts of fluid late in the day

 To the extent that you can, try to eliminate all fluid from your bladder every time you use the restroom

-Avoid medications which may make BPH symptoms worse
+- Avoid medications that may make BPH symptoms worse

-Certain medications including antihistamines, decongestants, and diuretics can make symptoms of enlarged prostate worse
+Certain medications including antihistamines, decongestants, and diuretics can make symptoms of an enlarged prostate worse

 If you’re suffering from the disruptive symptoms of Enlarged Prostate (BPH), schedule an appointment at the Southern California Urology Institute, with top Los Angeles Urologist Dr. Gary Bellman today by calling 818-912-1899, or by contacting us online.